twobitpunk/twobit-stm/README.md

   Everything is written in Python and super simple to customize to your needs.
 I will be adding an installation guide here - it is not terribly complicated, but getting a Python Windows service running requires a little work.

+  ==Simple installation guide==

+  Installing the server is pretty simple (on Ubuntu):
+  * Put the project files in /opt/stm or something similar
+  * copy the stm.service script to /etc/system.d/system and check paths and such are correct
+  * run systemctl daemon-reload
+  * copy the stm-server.config to /etc
+  * install Python 3.6 or higher if it isn't already
+  * use pip to install websockets
+  * try to run the service using plain Python like: python3 stm-server.py - check the output for errors (also the log file)
+  * try running the service using systemctl start stm.service

+  If all that works, all you have to do is figure out what the local username of the accounts you wish to limit are.
+Do this by running 'set' from the command prompt in Windows.
+The USERNAME variable has the bit you want.
+Modify stm-server.config to match the names and times you want.